atlassian-labs/gradle-release/README.md

     signing.password=secret
     signing.secretKeyRingFile=/Users/me/.gnupg/secring.gpg

-To publish a new version execute `./gradlew publish`.
+In order to attempt to publish a new version to all configured repositories, execute `./gradlew publish`.
+Some repositories forbid publishing `SNAPSHOT` versions in order to serve only stable and tested artifacts.
+If you want to perform integration test with your `SNAPSHOT` version, you can `./gradlew publishToMavenLocal`.

 #### Marking new version
 If you wish to mark a new *major* / *minor* version simply execute ` ./gradlew markNextVersion -Prelease.version=**version**`.